nx-lr/protea/README.md

 `?` marks a type as nullable (which you've seen before).

-Some types also have special roles in the Trinity language, and you'll see said code everywhere.
+Some types also have special roles in the Trinity language.

 - `Mixed`: The superset of all value classes, except `Null`.
 - `Object`: The negation of `Mixed`.